Edit Content

 Are you getting a large number of spam messages through your contact form?
 It can be annoying and time-consuming to handle.

-The good news is there are automated ways to prevent spam in WordPress.
+The good news is that WordPress offers automated methods to prevent spam.
 There are different ways to reduce and block contact from spam in WordPress.

 Why You Need To Stop Contact Form Spam?